coolboi21/Rude-Docs/docs/Quick-Start/Quick-Start.md

 ![Add project from disk button.](image-1.png)

+> [!PROTIP]
-?> **Tip!** It's usually good practice to not leave your Unity projects in your download folder.
-Create a new folder in your disk and move your project there. **(DO THIS BEFORE DOING THE STEP ABOVE!)**
+> It's usually good practice to not leave your Unity projects in your download folder.
+Create a new folder in your disk and move your project there. *(DO THIS BEFORE DOING THE STEP ABOVE!)*

+## Linking the Editor to Loader
+Open the level exporter window through `Window/Export Level` at the top of the editor.

+Press `Open Levels Folder` and select `Ultrakill/BepInEx/plugins/AngryLevelLoader/Levels folder`

+When build and copy is pressed, `.angry` files will be copied to the folder

+If Ultrakill is **already open** after exporting, press `Reload File` and restart the level

+Reloading
+If a level is built and copied from rude to angry while Ultrakill is running, the level can be reloaded by pressing "Reload File".
+If the level was not initially loaded, new levels can be scanned in the root panel

+As of **Update 2**, this process can be made with a keybind set through the Angry Level Loader settings.

 ---
 *Guide Written by: LUKA*